getkuby/kuby-core/docs/docs/customizing_docker_build.md

 end
 ```

-## Custom Build Phases
+## Build Phases

-Kuby builds Docker images in 7 build phases:
+Kuby builds Docker images in 8 build phases.
+The options available in the various phases are documented below.

+### Setup Phase

-1. **Setup phase**: Defines the Docker base image (eg. ruby:2.6.3, ruby:2.6.3-alpine, etc), sets the working directory, and defines the `KUBY_ENV` and `RAILS_ENV` environment variables.
+The setup phase defines the Docker base image (eg. ruby:2.6.3, ruby:2.6.3-alpine, etc), sets the working directory, and defines the `KUBY_ENV` and `RAILS_ENV` environment variables.

+* `setup_phase.base_image = String`: Sets the Docker base image on top of which your application's image will be built.
+Defaults to the official Ruby image for the version of Ruby currently running the `kuby` command.
+* `setup_phase.working_dir = String`: Sets the working directory for the Docker image's filesystem.
+Application code will be copied into this directory and commands like `bundle install` executed within it.
+Defaults to /usr/src/app.
+* `setup_phase.rails_env = String`: Sets `RAILS_ENV`.
+Defaults to the current Kuby env, which is either the value passed to the Kuby CLI tool via the `-e` flag (eg. `kuby -e production ...`), or the value of the `KUBY_ENV` environment variable.

+### Package Phase

-1. **Package phase**: Installs packages via the operating system's package manager, eg. `apt-get`, `apk`, `yum`, etc. Popular packages include things like database drivers (eg. libmysqldev, sqlite3-dev), and image processing libraries (eg. imagemagick, graphicsmagick).
+The package phase installs packages via the operating system's package manager, eg. `apt-get`, `apk`, `yum`, etc. Popular packages include things like database drivers (eg. postgresql-client, sqlite3-dev), and image processing libraries (eg. imagemagick, graphicsmagick).

+* `package_phase.add(package_name: Symbol)`: Adds a package by its name.
+Packages must be registered ahead of time (see above).
+* `package_phase.remove(package_name: Symbol)`: Removes a package by its name.

+### Bundler Phase

-1. **Bundler phase**: Runs `bundle install`, which installs all the Ruby dependencies listed in your app's Gemfile.
+The Bundler phase installs all the Ruby dependencies listed in your app's Gemfile via Bundler.

+* `bundler_phase.version = String`: Sets the version of Bundler to use.
+Defaults to the current version of Bundler being used to run the `kuby` command.
+* `bundler_phase.gemfile = String`: Sets the path to the Gemfile.
+* `bundler_phase.without = Array[String]`: Sets the array of Bundler groups to be ignored during installation.
+* `bundler_phase.executable = String`: Sets the path to the Bundler executable.
+Defaults to `bundle`.
+* `bundler_phase.gemfiles(gemfiles: Array[String])`: Specifies additional Gemfiles to be copied into the Docker image before installation.
+Useful if your main Gemfile references other Gemfiles, eg. via the [`eval_gemfile` method](https://medium.com/alliants-blog/modular-composable-gemfiles-5545c83b5319).

+### Yarn Phase

-1. **Yarn phase**: Runs `yarn install`, which installs all the JavaScript dependencies listed in your app's package.json.
+The Yarn phase installs all the JavaScript dependencies listed in your app's package.json via Yarn.

+### Copy Phase

-1. **Copy phase**: Copies your app's source code into the image.
+The copy phase copies your app's source code into the Docker image.

+* `copy_phase << String`: Adds an additional path to copy into the image.
+Defaults to the current directory (eg: ./)

+### App Phase

+The app phase allows setting environment variables.
+These variables will be available to any commands run afterwards in the `docker build` process, but will also be accessible to your application via Ruby's `ENV` hash.

+### Assets Phase

-1. **Assets phase**: Compiles assets managed by both the asset pipeline and webpacker.
+The assets phase compiles static assets managed by both the asset pipeline and Webpacker.

+* `app_phase.env(key: String, value: String)`: Adds an environment variable.

+### Webserver Phase

-1. **Webserver phase**: Instructs the Docker image to use a webserver to run your app.
+The webserver phase instructs the Docker image to use a webserver to run your app.
 Currently only the Rails default, [Puma](https://github.com/puma/puma), is supported (including puma in your Gemfile is all you need to do - no other configuration is necessary).

+* `webserver_phase.port = Integer`: Sets the port the webserver should listen on.
+* `webserver_phase.webserver = Symbol`: Sets the webserver to use.
+Must be `:puma`.
+Additional webservers may be supported in the future if there is demand.
+The only reason to set this field manually is if Kuby can't detect Puma in your Gemfile for some reason.

+## Creating A Custom Build Phase

 Phases are just Ruby classes that respond to the `apply_to(dockerfile)` method.
 It's possible to define your own custom phases and insert them into the build process.
 To do so, create a Ruby class and define the appropriate method.
 Then, insert your new phase.
 For example, let's define a phase that writes a file into the image that contains the current git commit ID (it can be handy to know which version of your code your image contains).
 We assume the current git commit is passed as a Docker build argument, since it won't be available to Docker otherwise (in other words, the .git folder won't and shouldn't be copied into the image).